LitoKarageorgou/bright-app/README.md

-# 🌟 Bright – Educational Mobile App for Student with ADHD
+# 🌟 Bright – Educational Mobile App for Students with ADHD

 Bright is an innovative prototype app designed to help students with ADHD and attention difficulties engage more effectively with school material.
 Initially developed with two teammates during the **OpenHackathon 2025**, it was later fully redesigned and rebuilt from scratch using **React.js** as a solo project.